-The man behind Dior and Louis Vuitton Bernard Arnault dethroned Microsoft co-founder Bill Gates as the second richest person in the world on Tuesday, according to the Billionaires Index.
-He is now the richest person in Europe with a net worth of 105.1 billion dollars, equivalent to more than 3 percent of France’s economy.
+The man behind Dior and Louis Vuitton Bernard Arnault dethroned Amazon's founder Jeff Bezos as the second richest person in the world on Tuesday, according to the Forbes Real-Time Billionaires List.

 · Born on March 5, 1949, in Roubaix in Northern France, Arnault began his career at his father’s construction company.

 · Arnault and his family pledged more than 650 million dollars in April for the revamp of Nore Dame Cathedral, after a devastating fire.